emmatrowbridge/DFIR-Simulation/Windows_Phishing_Compromise/README.md

 cp workspace/answers_template.json workspace/answers.json

-Open answers.json in a text editor and fill in your answers.
+Then open answers.json in a text editor and complete your responses.

+Important Requirements

 Make sure:

-you use exact file names and paths where applicable your answers are directly supported by evidence the file remains valid JSON
+Exact file names and paths are used where applicable All answers are supported by evidence
+The file remains valid JSON

-(do not remove quotes, commas, or brackets)
+Do not remove quotes, commas, or brackets.

+Optional Timeline Tracking

-You may also use timeline_template.csv to organize events as you investigate.
+You may also use timeline_template.csv to organize events during your investigation.

-This is not required, but it can make it much easier to track the sequence of events and relationships between artifacts.
+This is optional but highly recommended.

 Checking Your Work